Payconiq: System

-The Payconiq platform connects banks, merchants, payment service providers and consumers, to enable omni-channel payments online, in store, by invoice or peer-to-peer.
+The Payconiq platform connects banks, merchants, payment service providers and consumers, to enable Omni-channel payments online, in store, by invoice or peer-to-peer.
 It is an API-based platform, allowing for a fast connection and value-added services.

 Consumers can download one of the stand-alone apps or use the Payconiq integration in their mobile banking apps (where available), according to their country of residence.
 They connect their bank account to the app and then are able to make payments to affiliated merchants by scanning a QR-code, or to friends (by e-mail address or cellphone number).

+Acquisition by EPI

+On 31 October 2023 the European Payments Initiative announced the closure of the acquisition of Payconiq International, as well as the Dutch payment system Currence iDEAL, in line with its strategy of delivering a unified instant payment scheme for Europe.

+EPI's payment solution, empowered by Payconiq and iDEAL's expertise, will incorporate a comprehensive range of use cases: person-to-person (P2P) and person-to-professional (P2Pro) payments, followed by online and mobile shopping payments and then point-of-sale payments.
+A wide range of transaction types will be supported, including one-off payments, subscriptions, installments, payments upon delivery and reservations.

+Additionally, value-added services will be incorporated into the solution over time, including responsible ‘Buy Now, Pay Later’ (BNPL) financing, digital identity features and integration of merchant loyalty programmes.

+The deployment of the new digital wallet by EPI, Wero, is scheduled for 2024 in France, Germany, and Belgium, followed by the Netherlands and other European countries at a later stage.